How Network Topology Affects the Strength of Dangerous Power Grid Perturbations: Introduction

 \section{Introduction}

 Power grids are critical infrastructures that underpin the functioning of modern society.
 Failures in these systems have resulted in large-scale blackouts that have left millions of people without electricity \cite{ind_blackout, turkey_blackout, italy_blackout}.
-In recent times, grid expansion, modernization, and decentralization have been promoting rapid change to existing power grid infrastructure \cite{pepermans2005distributed, di2018decarbonization, fang2011smart}.
-Thus, as power grids are becoming increasingly more complex, it is important to ensure they are resilient to various perturbations in order to prevent future blackouts.
+In recent times, expansion, modernization, and decentralization of the grid have been promoting rapid changes in existing power grid infrastructure \cite{pepermans2005distributed, di2018decarbonization, fang2011smart}.
+Thus, as power grids become increasingly complex, it is important to ensure that they are resilient to various perturbations to prevent future blackouts.

 During normal operation, all parts of a power grid function at the same frequency \cite{machowski2020power}.
 This state is called the grid's synchronous state.
-Perturbations such as a line being switched off or the power demand of the grid not being met may result in large parts of the grid desynchronizing, causing a cascading failure \cite{buldyrev2010catastrophic, motter2002cascade, schafer2018dynamically}.
-As perturbations affecting power grids can be reasonably large, linear stability analysis by means of evaluating the eigenvalues of the Jacobian matrix at an equilibrium point or the master stability function \cite{pecora1998master} cannot be employed as a measure of grid stability against such perturbations.
+Perturbations such as a line being switched off or the power demand of the grid not being met may result in large parts of the grid desynchronizing, causing cascading failure \cite{buldyrev2010catastrophic, motter2002cascade, schafer2018dynamically}.
+As disturbances affecting power grids can be reasonably large, linear stability analysis by means of evaluating the eigenvalues of the Jacobian matrix at an equilibrium point or the master stability function \cite{pecora1998master} cannot be employed as a measure of grid stability against such perturbations.

-To quantify the stability of dynamical systems such as power grids against reasonably large perturbations, several non-local stability measures have been proposed \cite{menck2013basin, hellmann2016survivability, mitra2015integrative, mitra2017multiple, klinshov2015stability, halekotte2020minimal, klinshov2018interval}.
+To quantify the stability of dynamical systems, such as power grids, against reasonably large perturbations, several non-local stability measures have been proposed \cite{menck2013basin, hellmann2016survivability, mitra2015integrative, mitra2017multiple, klinshov2015stability, halekotte2020minimal, klinshov2018interval}.
 Among these, a popular stability measure, known as {\em basin stability} \cite{menck2013basin}, relates to the fraction of phase space that forms the basin of attraction of the desirable attractor.
-In the context of power grids, the desirable attractor corresponds to the grid's stable synchronous state.
+In the context of power grids, the desirable attractor corresponds to the stable synchronous state of the grid.
 Basin stability has been used extensively in the study of power grid stability \cite{menck2014dead, ji2014basin, schultz2014detours, nitzbon2017deciphering, kim2016building, nauck2022predicting, feld2019large, schafer2016taming}.